pyeve/eve-demo/README.rst

 Eve-Demo
 ========

-A fully featured RESTful Web API built, deployed and powered by the `Eve Project`_
+A fully featured RESTful Web API built, deployed and powered by Eve_

 Try it live
 -----------